 I ended up buying a brand new Olympus OMD E-M5.

-Later I purchased an Olympus OMD E-M1 and by now I have all the lenses I think I need.
+Later my first camera was replaced and by now I have all the lenses I think I need.
 Any photographer knows : thought I need.
 But – maybe I will need another, better new lens or filter, for specific purposes.
 One has to watch : it can be like being on drugs.

 My special thanks go to Bernd Nasner, the owner of Photohaus Colonnaden in Hamburg for his good advice and putting me on the MFT – system.